NORTHERN TANZANIA BIRDING TOUR: DETAILED ITINERARY

 As we leave the shortgrass plains behind the landscape changes and we can gaze out over a sea of tall grassland, peppered with acacias along the watercourses and punctuated by hills and kopjes of huge rounded granitic boulders, that stretches away to the far horizon.
 At this season the cloudscapes are often dramatic, making for some incredibly beautiful sunsets.

-The miombo woodlands in this area hold two very special birds, Tanzanian (or Ruaha) Red-billed Hornbill, a central Tanzanian endemic that just reaches this southern part of the Serengeti, and the highly localized Grey-crested Helmetshrike, a species restricted to a few areas in northern Tanzania and adjacent Kenya.
+The woodlands in this area hold two very special birds, Tanzanian (or Ruaha) Red-billed Hornbill, a central Tanzanian endemic that just reaches this southern part of the Serengeti, and the highly localized Grey-crested Helmetshrike, a species that is restricted to a few areas in northern Tanzania and adjacent Kenya.
 We should have no problem finding the hornbill and with a little luck, a noisy and inquisitive flock of helmetshrikes will come in to investigate our recording.
 Another very special restricted-range but rather uncommon speciality of the open country here is Karamoja Apalis, which we will try hard to locate.

 At Seronera, the location of the park headquarters and one of the original lodges, one of the kopjes has an educational boardwalk snaking amongst the boulders and trees, complete with interesting and unusual metal sculptures of Serengeti creatures.
 It is a great place for a walk, with many tame birds and Yellow-spotted Hyraxes and Black-necked Rock Hyraxes.
 Here we should find Buff-bellied and Eastern Olivaceous Warblers, Red-throated Tit, Marico Sunbird, Green-winged Pytilia and Black-faced Waxbill, amongst others.

-Other birds we should find during our time in the south-central Serengeti include African Harrier-Hawk, Grey Kestrel, Spotted Thick-knee, African Green Pigeon, White-rumped Swift, Woodland Kingfisher, Spot-flanked Barbet, Cardinal Woodpecker, the restricted-range and localized White-tailed Lark, Grey-rumped Swallow, Red-backed Shrike, Grey-backed Fiscal, Black Cuckooshrike, Vitelline Masked and Village Weavers, Red-billed Firefinch, Village Indigobird and big flocks of Red-billed Queleas.
-Other interesting birds of the miombo woodlands where the Gre-crested Helmetshrikes occur are Ross’s Turaco, Eastern Grey Plantain-eater and Black-headed Gonolek.
+Other birds we should find during our time in the south-central Serengeti include African Harrier-Hawk, Grey Kestrel, Spotted Thick-knee, African Green Pigeon, White-rumped Swift, Woodland Kingfisher, Spot-flanked Barbet, Cardinal Woodpecker, Red-backed Shrike, Grey-backed Fiscal, Black Cuckooshrike, Vitelline Masked and Village Weavers, Red-billed Firefinch, Village Indigobird and big flocks of Red-billed Queleas.
+Goliath Heron is also possible.

 This is by far the best area in the Serengeti to look for Leopards and, with patient searching, we should be rewarded with great views of one or more individuals resting in a tree in the thin gallery woodland alongside one of the rivers.
 There is something special about Leopards – maybe it is those cold eyes looking at one, or those beautiful spots, or that feline grace mixed with sheer power, or how seldom seen they are compared with the diurnal large cats, or all these factors combined!

 We may also come across a group of Banded Mongooses living in a termite mound and watch both Wild Cat and the beautiful, lanky Serval Cat stealthily stalking through the grass, while antelopes in this area include Bohor Reedbuck, Kongoni and the even more awkward-looking Serengeti Topi.
-Small lakes and river pools in the area are home to groups of Hippopotamus and we shall enjoy spending some time watching these huge animals watching us, waggling their ears or rearing up and opening those huge mouths.
+Small lakes and river pools in the area are home to groups of hippopotamuses and we shall enjoy spending some time watching these huge animals watching us, waggling their ears or rearing up and opening those huge mouths.
 The noise as they fight, or simply object to being buffeted by their neighbours, is quite indescribable and is something redolent of the African wilds.

 As regards the great herds of migratory Serengeti White-bearded Wildebeest and Plains (or Burchell’s) Zebras, we could strike lucky during our time in the south-central region of Serengeti National Park or they could just as likely be largely absent.
 (Although ‘largely absent’ in this context means present in just thousands rather than tens or hundreds of thousands!)
 The large herds tend to avoid the tallgrass areas until the shortgrass plains further east are grazed to the limit, for the cover makes life easy for Lions and other predators, but if it is drier than usual they move westwards earlier in the season.

-Northern Tanzania: Day 11 After spending part of the day in Serengeti National Park we will cross back into the Ngorongoro Conservation Area on our way to Lake Ndutu, where we will stay for the next three nights.
+Northern Tanzania: Day 10 After spending part of the day in Serengeti National Park we will cross back into the Ngorongoro Conservation Area on our way to Lake Ndutu, where we will stay for the next three nights.

 After dinner, one can sit around the campfire and chat away under a crystal clear African sky ablaze with stars.
 Indeed this is the kind of primaeval night sky that is now just a distant memory in ‘developed’ countries but almost unchanged from the one which our earliest ancestors gazed upon and began to wonder about.
 We may well hear the throaty roaring of Lions in the distance – a reminder that here we are not the masters.

-Northern Tanzania: Days 12-13 Lake Ndutu is situated right on the border between the Ngorongoro Conservation Area and Serengeti National Park.
+Northern Tanzania: Days 11-12 Lake Ndutu is situated right on the border between the Ngorongoro Conservation Area and Serengeti National Park.
 At this time of year, the Ndutu area can be the most exciting place in the Serengeti and thus in Tanzania.
 Over one million grazing mammals stream into the shortgrass plains, providing there is enough rain to cause the grass to grow, occurring at a density of many thousand per square kilometre in places, or even tens of thousands!
 If there is a drought in the area most move elsewhere, but if conditions are right these plains literally seethe with ungulates – mainly Serengeti White-bearded Wildebeest (which will have calved earlier in the year, and so will now be accompanied by numerous youngsters), but also huge numbers of Plains (or Burchell’s) Zebras and Serengeti Thomson’s Gazelles.

 As long as conditions are suitable (and they do vary from year to year), we should enjoy some amazing experiences here as our vehicles drive right amongst these vast gatherings of large animals until we are surrounded and look out over a sea of large mammals that may even stretch away to the horizon – a truly awesome sight.
 The constant grunting of the gnus and the braying of the zebras, and the constant motion of the accompanying Western Cattle Egrets and Wattled Starlings as they try to keep up with the herds, add something special to this most African of experiences.

 Predators are of course attracted to such a wealth of potential food and we should encounter Lions, perhaps a whole pride trotting along on the edge of a herd, which will part to let them through, or lolling around with full bellies like huge domestic cats.
 Ungainly but powerful Spotted Hyaenas, less lovely but curiously impressive nonetheless, will also be seen regularly, and both they and the Lions typically allow one to get amazingly close.
-Here also, feeding on carrion or small mammals, are Common Jackals and delightful Bat-eared Foxes, while Cape Hares and sometimes even a Honey Badger may be disturbed amongst the sea of grass.
+Here also, feeding on carrion or small mammals, are African Golden Wolves and delightful Bat-eared Foxes, while Cape Hares and sometimes even a Honey Badger may be disturbed amongst the sea of grass.

 One of the best of all our experiences in this fantastic place will be a hunt for the glory of the Serengeti plains, the incomparable Cheetah.
 For the best chance of success, we will set off early and drive far from the nearest road.
 Here the grass is long enough to give some cover to predators, but not much.
 By careful scanning, we should locate Cheetahs hunting in this area and we will try to spend some time with them, perhaps watching them stalking gazelles or even witnessing a kill.
 The sheer speed with which the chase begins and ends, for it is all over in about 15 seconds, is breathtaking and, harsh as it seems to us, all part of the natural pattern of life here on the plains.
 These graceful animals are quite fearless of vehicles and so we may enjoy some extraordinary close encounters and with a bit of luck, we will be entirely alone as we follow these marvellous creatures across their ancestral lands.
-The lodges in the Serengeti plains are so widely spaced that, although in some popular areas one regularly encounters other vehicles, it is possible to escape into more rarely visited places where we shall feel as if we are in the midst of our own immense private game reserve.
+The lodges in the Serengeti plains are so widely spaced that, although in some popular areas, one regularly encounters other vehicles, it is possible to escape into more rarely visited places where we shall feel as if we are in the midst of our own immense private game reserve.

 Birdlife is also rich and varied in the Ndutu area, due to the juxtaposition of grasslands, woodland and two saline lakes, Lake Ndutu and Lake Masek.